home page

 Back to Page Index / Back to top

-Travel Tips for Kids
+Tips for Traveling with Kids

 My husband and I spent a month or two on the road every year, with our growing kids in tow, traveling to Indian Reservations as part of our work.
 I developed many ways of keeping the kids comfortable, healthy, and occupied.
 I kept magazines and informative pictures, "bits" of learning, in the pocket of my door, ready to pull out in moments of boredom.
 On hand for the stereo, we had funny music, sing-along tunes, and music to dance to.
 We called it seat-dancing, gesticulating wildly while in our seat belts, which was lots of fun!
 But my best technique was to put choices into the hands of my children.